Tens of thousands view Benedict XVI's body at Vatican

 “I think his main legacy was teaching us how to be free,” she said.
 “He had a special intelligence in saying what was essential in his faith and that was contagious” for other faithful.
 “The thing I thought when he died was that I would like to be as free as he was.”

-While venturing that the shy, bookworm German churchman and theologian and the current Argentine-born pontiff had different temperaments, “I believe there’s a continuity between him and Pope Francis and whoever understands the real relationship between them and Christ can see that," Ferrante said.
+While venturing that the shy, bookworm German churchman and theologian and the current Argentine-born pontiff had different temperaments, Ferrante said: “I believe there’s a continuity between him and Pope Francis and whoever understands the real relationship between them and Christ can see that."

 An American man who lives in Rome called the opportunity to view the body “an amazing experience.”
 Mountain Butorac, 47, who is originally from Atlanta, said he arrived 90 minutes before dawn.